igorzelaya-io/student-rest-api/README.md

 # student-rest-api
-Student API for management of Spring
+REST API to simulate management of Students.